JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Another sensor to be applied in the project is used for GPS location.
 The RAK1910 [8] can do this task while also corresponding to the constraints provided.

+1.-Not Applicable.

+3.-The GPS sensor can communicate using UART or I2C, being compatible with the microcontroller in use.

+4.-Not Applicable.

-2.& 5.-The RAK1910 can take 3.3V with low amperage consumption.
+5.-The RAK1910 can take 3.3V with low amperage consumption.
 The worst case being 22 mA.

-3.-The GPS sensor can communicate using UART or I2C, being compatible with the microcontroller in use.

 6.-30 second cold start-up time.